leenghym/git-papers/journal.md

 hello what are you doing

+okay so now im changing something